KokeCacao/chenhanke.me/_pages/about.md

 toc: false
 kaggler:
   - image_path: https://www.youtube.com/embed/cFqd-N7qfQs?autoplay=1&mute=1
-    excerpt: 'My growing interest in Deep Learning (CV) drive me into these Research Level competitions.
+    excerpt: 'My classmates from Udacity introduced me to Kaggle: a Research Level competitions.
 Here, I analyzed data and created models for companies like TGS, CAMPS, and HPA in the frontier research of geology, biology, and chemistry.
 During the school days, I had to monitor the training process of my model between class periods and during breaks.
-It surely becomes one of my biggest habits and challenges.'
+It exites me everytime I use my own hypotheisis to come up with a solution that breakes a reacord.
+This experience surely becomes one of my biggest habits and challenges.'
     url: "#test-link"
     btn_label: "..."
     btn_class: "btn--primary"